JasonBeardSanger/trepogeno/trepogeno/README.md

 ref	6740	A	G	DNA	*TPA.1.6
 ```

-The first column must be 'ref'
+1. The first column must be 'ref'
-The second column is the location base pair
+2. The second column is the genomic position of the base
-The third column is the base found in the reference, the reference allele
+3. The third column is the base found in the reference, the reference allele
-The fourth column is the base found alternatively, the alternative allele
+4. The fourth column is the base found alternatively, the alternative allele
-The fith column must be DNA, mykrobe can also define lineages by amino acid changes within genes, this isn't used here.
+5. The fith column must be DNA, mykrobe can also define lineages by amino acid changes within genes, this isn't used here.
-The sixth column is the lineage in which the given SNP can be used to segregate
+6. The sixth column is the lineage in which the given SNP is segregating for

+The below line thefore states that the 6654th base is a T in the reference and a C in all members of TPE lineage
+`ref	6654	T	C	DNA	TPE`

 A * must be used for lineages in which the reference genome belongs, as can be seen in the above example.
 Normally mykrobe assumes a lineage is defined by the presence of the alternative allele.